NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ---

 In this tutorial we will learn how to self-host your notes in Git on home server and access them with **NotesHub** from the internet.
-As a home server we'll be using [Orange Pi](http://www.orangepi.org) with Ubuntu installed, but any single board computer or Debian-based Linux server should work.
+As a home server we'll be using [Orange Pi](http://www.orangepi.org) with Ubuntu installed, but any single board computer ([Raspberry Pi](https://www.raspberrypi.com), etc) or Debian-based Linux server should work.

 ## Setup Git server
 [Gitea](https://about.gitea.com) is very popular open-source solution for self-hosting a Git server.